CelleryLin/Sleep_Stage_Prediction/Sleep_stage_classifier/README.md

     }
     ```
 2. Specify the `convtran_output_root` in `file_paths.py` to locate the output directory for the  local classification models.
-3. After generating the datasets, update the `data_path` in `train.py`.
+3. After generating the datasets, update the `local_clf_data_path` in `file_paths.py`.
 Run this script to train each local classifier.
 The output model will be saved in the `output/` directory with a timestamp.
-4. Ensure `test.py` has the same `data_path` as `train.py`, Specify the desired model you have trained. **You have to test local classifiers before training global classifier.**
+4. Specify the desired model you have trained in `test.py`. **You have to test local classifiers before training global classifier.**
     ```python
-    convtran_output_root = file_paths.convtran_output_root + '{desired model folder}/'
+    model_root = file_paths.convtran_output_root + '{desired model folder}/'
     ```
+5. Repeat steps 1-4 for each of the 4 local classifiers, ensuring the `stage_code` is set appropriately for each task.

 ### 3. Global Classification Training
 After training the local classifiers, you can train the global classifier